Krobenlakroc/tachyonfire/README.md

 If you are like me and are skeptical of projects that seem "vibe coded" out of nowhere by someone with no appreciation for software quality, I promise you this is not the case.
 The code is pretty messy and lacks standardization/extensibility but its systems were loosely coupled enough to make something that works.

-## Reach Out!
+## Contact

-If you want to ask more questions about how I did this, or are struggling with a problem related to making a redistributable build, I will answer your email.
+If you want to ask more questions about how I did this, or are struggling with a problem related to making a redistributable build of your software, I will answer your email.
 If you are offering me a job, say so in the subject line.